phivph/phivph.github.io/README.md

 # Hello and welcome to my personal website!
-There is nothing to see here yet because I am still working on it!
+I am still working on it, so there is nothing much to see here.

+In the meantime you can [*click here*](https://phivph.github.io/publications/) to see a list of my publications.

 Thank you for your patience.

 **See you soon!**

-You can [click here](https://phivph.github.io/publications/) to see a list of my publications.